vladflore/coding-challenges/README.md

 # competitive-programming

-a collection of solved algorithms problems from various sources (the name of the parent folder denotes the source / online platform)
+A collection of solved algorithmic problems from various sources (the name of the folder denotes the source / online platform)